jameshfisher/jameshfisher.com/_posts/2017-04-20-swift-from-the-cli.md

 ---
-title: "Running Swift from the CLI"
+title: "How to run Swift from the CLI"
 ---

 So far I've only had experience of running Swift from Xcode as part of a project.
 But you can also run and compile Swift independently of Xcode.
 Example: